 Albanian authorities have made extensive efforts to implement PFM reforms through the current PFM Strategy.
 Initial efforts focused on laying the foundations for reform, creating institutional arrangements and drafting legislation.
 A monitoring and reporting framework for the implementation of PFM reforms is now fully operational.
 The implementation of an ambitious reform agenda is a challenge due to capacity constraints across the public sector.
-Additional challenges may arise because of the organizational changes following the latest government restructuring initiated in the fall of 2017.
+Additional challenges may arise restructuring initiated in the fall of 2017. because of the organizational changes following t the latest government

-^{2.} The performance indicators (PI) listed refer to the PI numbering of the 2011 version of the PEFA framework.
+2 The performance indicators (PI) listed refer to the PI numbering of the 2011 version of the PEFA framework.